top of page

 -- Janet Burroway

 Instead of two schoolgirls arguing over a boy, what happens in movies today is one of the schoolgirls kidnaps the other, ties her up in her basement, and begins to pour acid on her.
-The boy shows up in time to save the girl, but not before having both of his arms broken.
+The boy shows up in time to save the girl, but not before his arms are broken.

 How is it that I can come up with next month’s blockbuster movie in 30 seconds?
 Is it because they’re all the same?